dsoos1290/vcframework/README.md

 VC Framework uses a simple **V**iew-**C**ontroller architecture without a Model layer.
 Database access is handled directly through MySQLi.

 It is designed to remain small, easy to understand and ready to use without Composer or external PHP framework dependencies.
+Composer packages can optionally be used when a `vendor/autoload.php` file is present.
 It is compatible with PHP 5.3 and newer.

 ## Features

 - Minimal ready-to-use application skeleton
 - Lightweight Controller-View architecture without a Model layer
 - No Composer required
+- Optional Composer package support
 - No external PHP framework dependencies
 - Simple routing
 - Controllers and application base controller